vanttec/vanttec_documentation/source/usv/usv_software/usv_software_localization.rst

    (Motion Profile)

-An accurate and precise position and orientation was achieved with the default profile.
-Although Marine is supposed to handle the sway of the waves.
+The default profile provides good performance.
+The Marine profile is designed to handle wave-induced motion.

 Interfaces
 ######################